sd17fall/softdes.web/notes/genefinder-solutions.md

 * Global variables – when to use, how to name
 * Naming conventions for placeholder variables
 * Validating parameter values

-Upcoming material:
+* Upcoming material:
   * Dictionaries
   * Exceptions

-Advanced and optional topics:
+* Advanced and optional topics:
   * List comprehensions
   * Regular expressions
   * Using `random.seed` to test functions that call `random`

 ## `get_complement`

-This section discusses some implementations of `get_complement`, that use different techniques.
+This section discusses some implementations of `get_complement`, that use a variety of different techniques.

-I've ommitted part of all of the docstring in the later implementations.

-I've also corrected the docstring, which said "complementary nucleotide nucleotide".
-I've also changed it to conform to the [numpy docstring style guide](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html).
+I've also corrected the *wording* of the docstring, which said "complementary nucleotide nucleotide"; and the *style* – it's been modified to conform to the [numpy docstring style guide](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html).
 You weren't expected to do that, but it was bugging me.

 ```python